 When the noted Adirondack Studios asked for a light diffusive tube for a “fire ring” I had no idea that it would lead to a trip to Chicago and some much-needed culture.
 All that I knew was that this fire ring was to be used in an opera.
 It was to be made in 16 sections, and each section was to be light enough for the ensemble to carry on stage and position.

-Left: Adirondack Studios applied the transparent paint to the gray-stratus tube, inserted 16' of LED strings, lithium batteries and the wireless dimmers.
+To the right, Adirondack Studios applied the transparent paint to the gray-stratus tubes below, inserted 16′ of LED strings, lithium batteries, and the wireless dimmers.